deis/deis/docs/terms/flavor.rst

 :title: Flavor
-:description: What is a Deis Flavor?
+:description: A Deis flavor defines the configuration for nodes in a layer, including their provider type, launch parameters and initial configuration.
-:keywords: flavor
+:keywords: flavor, deis

 .. _flavor: